cqse/teamscale-profiler-dotnet/documentation/userguide.md

 # Installation

-The .NET profiler supports both the .NET Standard and .NET Core runtime.
+The .NET profiler supports both the .NET Framework and .NET Core runtime.
 For both variants the profiler has to be registered by environment variables before the application start.
 This can be achieved by either setting these variables in a startup script or by setting the variables globally.
 The former is preferred as otherwise all .NET aplications will be profiled.

 The default directory where traces are written to is `C:\Users\Public\`.
 See the Configuration section for specifying a custom output directory.

 The second part of this documentation handles special environments like applications running on IIS or Azure.

-## .NET Standard
+## .NET Framework

 ### Determine which Profiler DLL to use